lnbelvin62/GcdCourseProject/README.md

-The README is supposed to explain how all of the scripts work and how they are connected.
-It explains the analysis files and is supposed to be clear and understandable.

 ## Overview
 There is one R program (script) that fulfills the instructions for this project and it is named "run_analysis.R" as specified in the project